UWOSWETeam7/DreamRoles/README.md

         -Added methods and images to delete songs or performers.
-        -Added method to get the checked in performers -Adjusted UI to show checked in performers from the database 😀 PROJECT TEAM MEMBERS: Kaia Thern, Keenan Marco, Keith Thoong, Keerthana Ambati PROJECT DATE: September-December 2023
+        -Added method to get the checked in performers -Adjusted UI to show checked in performers from the database 😀 -Added dynamically populated song list for a performer on ManagerSeePerformerInfo page -Added dreamroles_user, checked_in_performers, missed_songs, performer, setlists, and songs tables to the database and an E/R Diagram in Figma
+        -Added navigation from ManagerHomepage to SongsList page -Added navigation from ManagerHomepage to ManagerSeePerformerInfo page

+PROJECT TEAM MEMBERS: Kaia Thern, Keenan Marco, Keith Thoong, Keerthana Ambati PROJECT DATE: September-December 2023